Academic Programs Catalog

 New Student Orientation

-New undergraduate international students must attend the mandatory international orientation program.
+New undergraduate international students may also participate in an orientation experience through the Office of International Students and Scholars.
 Admitted international students should access their "Next Steps" by logging onto their online account.
 The mandatory orientation program will introduce new international students to the services available to undergraduate students and provide academic advising.
 For regularly admitted students, academic advising includes the selection of courses, preparation of a class schedule, and registration in classes.
 Information on orientation, instructions for arrival on campus and a tentative orientation schedule is available on the orientation Web site.

 Readmission Procedure